Note: All images are Internationally copyrighted with the Library of Congress. All rights reserved.

 Elizabeth Victoria Bradley Studio: (480) 945-4617

-Gary has dedicated this web portfolio to the memory of Grace Barr and film legend Jimmy Stewart for their never-ending encouragement and support.
+Gary has dedicated this web portfolio to the memory of Grace Barr and film legend James Stewart for their never-ending encouragement and support.
 The 15 pages that follow give a very small sampling of diverse images available to collectors.